 Each advanced Bootcamp lesson introduces you to a specialized musical topic, while engaging and developing the skills you learned at the intermediate level.
 "The Dominant Seventh Chord" teaches you an essential aspect of classical harmony, building on your knowledge of chords and inversions; "Melodies" teaches you how to sing, play, and compose your own melodies to a chord progression; and "Sixteenth Notes and Rests" helps you read, write, and play the rhythmic patterns you'll find in the advanced arrangements, as well as in sheet music from outside the program.
 These lessons are ideal for aspiring songwriters, classical musicians, and anyone looking for a creative, exciting musical challenge.

-In this section of Bootcamp, you'll learn the patterns and techniques you need to navigate the piano.
+In these lessons, you’ll learn the patterns and techniques you need to navigate the piano.
 This is where David teaches you how to recognize and play essential keyboard patterns, ranging from octaves and scales to triad inversions and voicings.
 It's also the place to get advice on the physical skills unique to playing the piano: how to sit, how and when to move your hands, and how to stay comfortable and relaxed while practicing.

 Reading music often seems intimidating to beginning musicians, but we make this process painless and fun by using examples from songs that you know and love.
 Playground Sessions has an easy-to-follow on-screen keyboard where you can match up what you and David are playing to the notation.
 Starting with a crash course of all the notes on the staff, continuing through accidentals and key signatures, this will teach you what you need to know to start reading any piece of music.